yshalsager/facebook2rss/README.md

 ## Usage

-- First, login to Facebook using the following command that will save your session in order to be used later:
+- First, If you want to access profiles' feeds, login to Facebook using the following command that will save your session in order to be used later:

 ```bash
 python3 -m facebook_rss --login -u email -p password